Overview of the PFP Charge

 Process for Changing the Manner or Method of PFP Recovery

-A utility may request changes to its PFP charge as part of a conventional rate case proceeding under a WR docket.
-This option is preferred, as it allows Commission staff to review the method for calculating PFP charges, determine the total amount of the PFP charge, and analyze all related details within the context of a cost of service study and rate design.
+A utility may request changes to its PFP charge as part of a CRC proceeding under a WR docket.
+This option is preferred, as it allows PSC staff to review the method for calculating PFP charges, determine the total amount of the PFP charge, and analyze all related details within the context of a cost-of-service study and rate design.

-Alternatively, a utility may request changes to PFP charges outside a conventional rate case proceeding.
-Under this alternative process, the Commission opens a PFP docket.
+Alternatively, a utility may request changes to PFP charges outside a CRC proceeding.
+Under this alternative process, the PSC opens a PFP docket.
 A hearing is required whenever direct PFP charges are established or revised.
-A utility choosing to make revisions to its PFP charge outside a conventional rate case can find additional information at:
+A utility choosing to make revisions to its PFP charge outside a CRC can find additional information at:

 Required Docket Exhibit - Resolution

-A utility that requests a change to its method of recovery for PFP from a municipal charge to a direct charge, or a combination of municipal and direct charge, must file with the Commission a resolution from the municipality supporting the change.
+A utility that requests a change to its method of recovery for PFP from an annual municipal charge to direct charges, or a combination of a municipal charge and direct charges, must file a resolution from the municipality with the PSC supporting the change.
 This resolution will be filed as an exhibit as part of the utility’s WR or PFP docket.